Sewer blockages (chokes) can occur within the pipes of a sewerage system which will often stop the flow of sewage away from your home.

 - If the blockage occurs when you use all of your fixtures, it may be a blockage within WSC’s sewer network, please contact Wingecarribee Shire Council on 02 4868 0888.

-Note: You can find out where Council’s pipes are by submitting a Dial Before You Dig (1100).
+Note: You can find out where Council’s pipes are by submitting a request to Dial Before You Dig (1100).
 You can also find out where your internal pipes are by purchasing a Drainage Diagram from our Customer Service Team on 02 4868 0888.

 - If sewage is spilling continuously or you hear a bubbling sound and no fixtures are being used, call Wingecarribee Shire Council on 02 4868 0888.